 Given the wealth of midfield talent on show at Chelsea in the Roman Abramovich era, it would be easy for even the most talented individual to slip through the cracks.

-Indeed that exact thing has happened with Kevin De Bruyne, who left Stamford Bridge after just a handful of games, while Nathaniel Chalobah and Oriol Romeu have both impressed at mid-table Premier League clubs this season.
+Indeed that exact thing has happened with Kevin De Bruyne, who left Stamford Bridge after just a handful of games, and Mohamed Salah, who made only 19 Premier League appearances for the Blues before returning after three years in Italy to rip it up with Liverpool.

 For someone like Ramires, some of the names with whom he trained could have been enough to daunt many a midfielder, while those who preceded him in west London could easily have made it much harder to win over a fair but demanding set of fans.